-7.3 Guidance, restrictions and conditions
+6.3 Conditions, restrictions and preferences

-As well as allowing for the specification of restrictions and conditions on the authority of attorney(s), the prescribed forms for LPAs also allow guidance to be provided to the attorney(s) when making decisions in the donor's best interests.
+As well as allowing for the specification of conditions and restrictions (which the prescribed form refers to as 'instructions' on the authority of attorney(s), the prescribed forms for LPAs also allow preferences to be provided to the attorney(s) when making decisions in the donor's best interests.

-Any restrictions or conditions, if deemed valid, will be binding on the attorney(s) and can only be overturned by the court, whereas the guidance, although clearly pertinent, is not binding on the attorney(s).
+Any conditions or restrictions, if deemed valid, will be automatically binding on the attorney(s) and can only be overturned by the court, whereas the preferences, although clearly pertinent, are not binding on the attorney(s).

-You should ensure that you make the distinction between restrictions/conditions and guidance clear to the client.
-It is important that the drafting of this section reflects this distinction and that the language used does not suggest that any guidance is binding.
+You should ensure that you make the distinction between conditions/restrictions and preferences clear to the client.

+It is important that the drafting of this section reflects this distinction and that the language used does not suggest that any preferences are binding.